BenjaminWills/programming-notes/Docker/Docker compose.md

 ## Docker volumes

-Declaring volumes can come in two forms,
+Declaring volumes can come in three forms,

 1. Initiating a docker container on the terminal and reference both directories (like a madman)